user-docs/userdocs_clients/docs/process_menu.md

 # Processes Page

 The Processes page displays all the processes for the selected team, project and version.
 The current selections are displayed in the breadcrumb.

-## Processes

-The processes are listed here.
-Interact with them by clicking the referenced element.

 ![Process Menu Reference](images/process_menu_reference.png)